About loss of privilege

 Tips for using loss of privilege

-If you choose to use loss of privilege as a consequence in your family, these practical tips can help this consequence work well for you:
+If you use loss of privilege as a consequence in your family, these practical tips can help this strategy work well for you:

 - Make sure the privilege you’re taking away is reasonable, brief and practical.
 For example, ‘No bike for a month’ is harsh.
 Your child might be resentful and less likely to cooperate with you.
 It might also be hard to stick to.

 - Be clear and specific about the timeline.
-For example, ‘Because you won’t help clear the dinner dishes, you’ll miss out on your screen time tonight’.
+For example, ‘Because you won’t help clear the dinner dishes, you’ll miss out on watching the movie tonight’.

 - Put up a list of your family rules and consequences on the fridge (including any loss of privileges) as a handy reminder.

-- When you and your child are discussing the privilege they’ll lose, think about the overall effect.
+- When you and your child are discussing the privilege they’ll lose, think about the overall effect and whether it’s fair and reasonable.
 For example, missing a game for a team sport might affect the whole team, not just your child.
-But a little less time playing online games is less likely to affect others.
+But less time playing online games is less likely to affect others.

 - Be consistent in using loss of privilege as you’ve planned.
 If you say you’re going to take away a privilege for a certain amount of time, make sure you do this every time the behaviour happens.
 Consistency makes it easier for your child to learn which behaviour isn’t acceptable in your family.